 What is a Net Promoter Score (NPS)?
-What is a net promoter score?
+What is a net promoter score (NPS)?

 The existing customers are given a net promoter score/NPS survey that asks how they would rate a particular product or service to their friends or colleagues.

-According to the ratings given by the respondents, they will be classified into three categories.
+According to the overall NPS score given by the respondents, they will be classified into three categories.
 These are the promoters, passives, and detractors.
-NPS meaning in BPO
+Net promoter score meaning in BPO

 Revenues and ROIs cannot be boosted without evaluating first how contact centers are successful in helping their clients.